The following Tax guidance note provides comprehensive and up to date legal information covering:

 a deterrent, or

-as a limit on the ability of companies
+as a limit on the ability of companies to undertake

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.